 We saw remnants of the city walls which is close to the main market.
 We went in a large two-storeyed wooden building which turns out to be the main vegetable and fruit market.

 We stopped at a couple of bakeries and watched bread-making.
 I had free tasting of several types of bread.
 Great experience!

 Kylie found a couple of herbal shops and bought olive soap and essence oil.

 We saw many traditional inns from the Ottoman period.
-Finally we found Alacahan a three-storeyed stone building which has been nicely restored.
+The most well-known one is Alacahan a three-storeyed stone building which has been nicely restored.

 We had a great day!

 Day 1 Wednesday: Trabzon – Adyer – Zikale – Artvin 250km

 At 9 am, we met Sabhattin, our guide cum driver.
 I have talked with him over WhatsApp many times.
 His family-run tour company is based in Van.
 He drove 700km to Trabzon and did not arrive till midnight.
 No doubt, he looked tired and yearned a dozen times.